2015 UEFA Regions' Cup

 The 2015 UEFA Regions' Cup was the ninth UEFA Regions' Cup.

 Preliminary round

+The draw for preliminary and intermediary rounds was carried out on 28 November 2013.
+It was conducted by the UEFA Youth and Amateur Football Committee chairman Jim Boyce.

 The eight teams in the preliminary round have been drawn into two groups of four.
 Group A was played in Estonia, while Group B was played in Slovenia.
 Matches in the preliminary round were played between 23 and 27 July 2014 (Group A) and between 15 and 19 June 2014 (Group B).
 The two group winners advanced to the intermediary round.